memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 #### 1. Modifying GDB on launch

-To modify every instance of GDB that is launched, we can edit our `~/.gdbinit` file.
+To modify every instance of GDB that is launched, we will edit our `~/.gdbinit` file.
+However, there are *many* other ways to modify how GDB is launched, and those are covered in detail [here](http://sourceware.org/gdb/onlinedocs/gdb/Startup.html) in GDB's documentation.
+In summary, here is the order of steps GDB takes during launch:

-Do note that GDB will look in the working directly for a `.gdbinit` file and that a file can be loaded using the `--init-command=FILE` argument when launching GDB.
-This is useful for working on team projects!
+- Read and execute the system `gdbinit` file located at `/usr/share/gdb/gdbinit` or similar
+- Read and execute `~/.gdbinit`
+- Execute commands provided by args `-ix` and `-iex`
+- Read and execute the local `.gdbinit` file in the current directory, provided `set auto-load local-gdbinit` is set to `on`
+- Execute commands provided by args `-ex` and `-x`

+A tip to readers would be to use a combination of these setup steps, such as a project `.gdbinit` file that is committed to the repo so that a team can share common scripts!

 #### 2. Extract `sys.path` values from `venv`

-To output the value of `sys.path` in a shell, we can actually launch Python in "command mode" and have it print a value to standard out.
+To output the value of `sys.path` in a shell, we can actually launch Python [with a given command](https://docs.python.org/2/using/cmdline.html#cmdoption-c) and have it print a value to standard out.
 Below, we import `sys` and immediately print `sys.path` to standard out.

 ```python